-When it comes to a Horse or any animal for this matter please do not use chemical hair dyes on them.
-Please consider Henna and Indigo.
+When it comes to a horse or any animal for this matter please do not use chemical hair dyes on them.
+Please consider Harvest moon chemical free hair dye.
 They look just as good if not better and Henna and Indigo are safe for children, pregnant women, pets, and cancer patients.
 If a horse has a bad reaction to chemicals they cannot tell you and horse just like people have allergies to.

 We do not recommend you dye the entire horse, you can of course, but in small amounts or thin coats.
 Doing the entire horse may just be to much at one time. to get rid of white spots or light spots it should work wonders.